Fullaxx/vsftpd/README.md

 [vsftpd](https://security.appspot.com/vsftpd.html) - A GPL licensed FTP server

 ## About the image
-The goal of this image is to provide quick and easy acces to serving files over FTP \
+The goal of this image is to provide quick and easy access to files served over FTP \
 The server is restricted to read-only transfers by the anonymous user \
 The anonymous user has no password and no other user will be allowed to connect \
 The configuration of this server will not allow uploads of any kind